Graphics by ixii.

 Play the game however you want to, making whatever choices you want to, whether that's in your attributes or skills, or in conversations.
 If you're going to skip doing the save method and instead leave alt routes for the clean-up or a second playthrough, just make sure to note down or remember which decisions you made so that you can quickly make the opposite choices later on.

-Make sure you don't miss any Safe Zones for “Meet me there” , as it is the easiest to miss but hardest to clean up.
+To avoid a potential major headache in the future, one thing you should really focus on in this Step is to: Make sure you don't miss any Safe Zones for “Meet me there” , as it is definitely the easiest to miss and hardest to clean up, due to the way the game's Scenes, Level Select, and saving functions all work.

 You should also keep the 3 trophies relating to maxing out a Skill's level and a Discipline's level in mind.
 You only need to max one of each, though, so getting these shouldn't be too difficult.